Perceptual Adversarial Networks for Image-to-Image Transformation: Methods

-By minimizing the perceptual adversarial loss function $L_T$ with respect to parameters of $T$, we will encourage the network $T$ to generate image $T(x)$ that has similar high-level features with its ground-truth $y$.
-If the sum of discrepancy between the current learned representations of transformed image $T(x)$ and ground-truth image $y$ is less than the positive margin $m$, the loss function $L_D$ will upgrade the discriminative network $D$ for new high-dimensional spaces, which discover the discrepancy that still exist between the transformed images and corresponding ground-truth.
+By minimizing the perceptual adversarial loss function $\mathcal{L}_T$ with respect to parameters of $T$, we encourage the network $T$ to generate image $T(x)$ that has similar high-level features with its ground-truth $y$ on the hidden layers.
+If the weighted sum of discrepancy between transformed images and ground-truth images on different hidden layers is less than the positive margin $m$, the loss function $\mathcal{L}_{D}$ will upgrade the discriminative network $D$ for some new latent feature spaces, which preserve the discrepancy between the transformed images and their ground-truth.
 Therefore, based on the perceptual adversarial loss, the discrepancy between the transformed and ground-truth images can be constantly explored and exploited.